PeterM5/TypingTrainer/notepad.md

 # Notepad

-## Log
+# Log

 **21:26**: Ok, so the idea of the program is that you start up a terminal and type ttrainer n.
 You are then presented with a sentance of n random words and you are to type each word in a entry box below.
 If you type a letter in a word incorrectly, the color of the letter in the word is turned red and the word in highlighted.
 At this point the program is frozen and you have to Crl-C to restart the program.
 If you succeed, you are presented with your *words per minute* and *letters per minute* scoring.
 You can then type your name and it will be added to a leaderboard.
+**23:04**: So I found a library that is used to print to the terminals buffer.
+I havent looked into it much as I spent all this time talking to Matt and installing various package managers like *brew* and *buckaroo*.
+I still need to install *buck*.

 ## To do!